 Federal Law Enforcement Foundation Investigation Award - Annette Paxson (11/12/10)

 Special Agent Annette Paxons was recognized for her work leading a two-year visa-fraud investigation that resulted in four convictions and a $1-million-dollar asset seizure.

 Federal Law Enforcement Foundation Investigator of the Year Award - Patrick Kuznia (11/13/09)

-The Federal Law Enforcement Foundation presented its 2009 Investigator of the Year Award to NYFO Special Agent Patrick Kuznia for his work investigating and apprehending a major identity theft vendor in New York City.
+The Federal Law Enforcement Foundation presented its 2009 Investigator of the Year Award to New York Field Office Special Agent Patrick Kuznia for his work investigating and apprehending a major identity theft vendor in New York City.
 After two years of investigation, Kuznia identified and arrested the suspect who had been assisting illegal aliens for 20 years – many of them drug traffickers – in stealing identities of U.S. citizens.

-Women in Law Enforcement Julie Y. Cross International Award - Corynn Stratton (6/17/09)
+Women in Federal Law Enforcement Julie Y. Cross International Award - Corynn Stratton (6/17/09)